Friends With Benefits Rules

 - Sleepovers – if you don’t want her as your girlfriend (or him as your boyfriend) don’t treat them like one by having sleepovers 5 nights a week.
 For a friend with benefits… no more than 3 sleepovers per week!

-Search for FWB’s online today, find local singles near you looking to hookup!
+Search for FWB’s online with our website today and find local singles near you looking to hookup!